 He is Director General of the Association Générale des Familles du Bas-Rhin in Strasbourg (France).
 This public-interest organisation set up in 1946 works with families in all areas of life and employs around 400 people in over 40 units.
 Key aspects of his work have been a major overhaul of the departments and the introduction of a new conceptual and structural policy, along with staff restructuring and measures to restore financial balance, in particular in terms of public funds.

-After studying law and then social science, he worked as a social worker in juvenile courts for over 10 years.
+After studying law and then social science, he worked in France as a social worker in juvenile courts for over 10 years.

 As a doctor of comparative educational science who also holds a post-graduate diploma in European studies (Mutation des sociétés et cultures en Europe/Changing societies and cultures in Europe, Paris), he has lectured in socio-educational and social policies at master’s level in several universities and higher educational institutes, in particular the University of Haute Alsace, Mulhouse/Colmar (France), since 1999.
 In this connection, he has helped develop and implement various European programmes (Tempus, Erasmus, Leonardo, etc) and Franco-German-Swiss programmes.

-He headed a vocational training department in the educational and social sector (2000 to 2007) before taking on his current post as director general.
+He was director of a vocational training department in the educational and social sector (2000 to 2007) before taking on his current post as director general.

-Dual Swiss and French national, father of five children.
+Dual Swiss and French nationality, father of five children.